suisseo/ongletiseur/README.md

 ongletiseur
 ===========

-A jQuery Plugin to create awesome tabs
+A lightweight jQuery Plugin to create tabs based on hashchange event